EvanXiaa/JWBinder/README.md

 # JWBinder

-*The author will release the code before December 25th*
+~~The author will release the code before December 25th~~

+The current version provides a proof-of-concept of JWBinder.
+The author will update manual instructions after a few days.

 ## Structure